How SAP is Now Strip Mining its Customers

 Introduction

-- In this article, I will cover a change I observed that I think needs to occur to interpret SAP correctly.
+• In this article, I will cover a change I observed that needs to occur to interpret SAP correctly.

-- This change will not be accepted by many, particularly those with a financial bias towards SAP.
-An analysis of multiple data points observed over several years supports this conclusion presented in this article.
+• Many will not accept this change, particularly those with a financial bias towards SAP.
+An analysis of multiple data points observed over several years supports the conclusion presented in this article.
 I have included quite a bit of evidence and links that provide more support into specific details.

 Let us begin with the recent Diageo vs. SAP case.